Business Loans

 Content was accurate at the time of publication.

-The structure of your business determines many of your responsibilities as a business owner, such as what taxes you pay and your level of personal liability.
+Your business structure determines many of your responsibilities as a business owner, such as what taxes you pay and your level of personal liability.
 Of the available business structures, also called entities, a partnership and a corporation are common options.
-Both can be operated by more than one person, but there are differences in how you must manage each type of business.
+Both can be operated by multiple people, but there are differences in how you must manage each type of business.

 To help you choose the right structure for your business, we’ll help you understand the details of a partnership and a corporation.